rs0865121/CIS131-101_Astro/README.md

 # CIS131-101_Astro
-GitHub Repository for Group Website - Austin, Coby, David, and Ryan
+GitHub Repository for Group Website

+Created by the fine team of Austin, Coby, David, and Ryan.